 - Volunteer your time.
 Most non-profits can use an extra hand and will have a variety of ways to volunteer your time.
 Inquire about ways to help in fundraising, promotion/marketing, administrative help, or even peer mentoring.
 Evidence suggests that people living with chronic pain may even experience an improvement of symptoms when participating in volunteer opportunities.

 - Make a donation.
 There are so many organizations dedicated to the study chronic pain.
 If you know someone suffering from a chronic pain condition, consider making a donation to a non-profit related to his or her condition.
-In 2015, Dr. Gary Kaplan established the Foundation for Total Recovery in order to provide support and find a cure for all who suffer with chronic pain and depression by educating patients, building an online community of patients, doctors and researchers, partnering with leading researchers, academics and innovators, and studying data to find a baseline approach to diagnosing and curing neuro-inflammation.
+In 2015, Dr. Gary Kaplan established the Foundation for Total Recovery in order to provide support and find a cure for all who suffer with chronic pain and depression by educating patients, partnering with leading researchers, academics and innovators, and studying data to find a baseline approach to diagnosing and curing neuro-inflammation.
 Other leading non-profits to consider include: U.S. Pain Foundation, American Chronic Pain Organization, National Fibromyalgia & Chronic Pain Association (NFMCPA), and the American Academy of Pain Medicine.

 Print this page